Childhood and Education Journey of Maria Shriver in Timeline

 2011: Separation from Arnold Schwarzenegger

-In 2011, Maria Shriver separated from her husband, Arnold Schwarzenegger, after having four children with him.
+In 2011, Maria Shriver separated from her husband, Arnold Schwarzenegger, after being married and having four children together.

 2021: Divorce from Arnold Schwarzenegger